-Points Available 20-16 15-11 10-6 5-1 Interview Form Content The document reflects consistent thoughtfulness and professional-caliber thoroughness.
-The contestant brings out key insights with clarity and nuanced understanding.
-The document reflects focus and a commitment to capturing the interviewee's ideas.
-More nuance and depth would make the document reflect professional-caliber thoroughness.
-The document reflects compliance but little more.
+Points 20-16 15-11 10-6 5-1 Available Accomplished Commendable Developing Needs Improvement Interview Form Content The document reflects consistent thoughtfulness and professional-caliber thoroughness.
+The contestant brings out key insights with clarity and nuanced understanding. · • The document reflects compliance but little more.
 More thorough responses on the document would demonstrate deeper understanding of the career being explored.
 The document is inconsistent in its thoroughness or professional appearance.
 Responses may reflect incomplete understanding of the content.

-Points 5 3 0 Available Flawless One to two errors More than two errors Interview Form Mechanics Mechanics - including grammar, spelling, punctuation, capitalization, etc. - are without error.
+Points 5 3 1 Available Flawless One to two errors More than two errors Interview Form Mechanics Mechanics - including grammar, spelling, punctuation, capitalization, etc. - are without error.
 Mechanics - including grammar, spelling, punctuation, capitalization, etc. - contain one or two errors.
 Mechanics - including grammar, spelling, punctuation, capitalization, etc. - contain more than two errors and distract from the content and quality of the work.